i40-Tools/HeterogeneityExampleData/AutomationML/M3-Schematic/Testbeds-3/readme.md

-In conflict 13 we show that "seed-3-Schematic-1.aml":Internal Elemen("conveyor 2", internalLink) equals "seed-3-Schematic-0.aml":Internal Element("Connection",Internal Link).
+In conflict 13 we show that "seed-Schematic-1.aml":InternalElement("conveyor 2", InternalLink) equals "seed-Schematic-0.aml":InternalElement("Connection",InternalLink).

 If such conflict exist then this a schematic heterogeneity.